tgoelles/SICOPOLIS_docker/README.md

 This is only necessary the first time.

-The next time you want to develop sicopolis insde the folder simply run
+The next time you want to develop sicopolis inside the folder simply run
 ```
 docker run -v $PWD/sicopolis:/home/glacier/sicopolis -it tgoelles/sicopolis_dev
 ```

+Tip: use VS code for development inside the container.